OFS/opae-sdk/plugin/README.md

 #### Enumeration ####

 When the API's main `fpgaEnumerate` is called, the Plugin Manager iterates over each loaded plugin, using its adapter table to call the plugin's `fpgaEnumerate` entry point.
 The tokens resulting from an individual plugin enumeration are each mapped to the originating plugin.
 Finally, the tokens are collected into the token array for returning to the caller.

 #### Opening a device ####

 When the API's main `fpgaOpen` is called, the Plugin Manager resolves the given token to its plugin.
 The adapter table's `fpgaOpen` is then invoked.
 Finally, the resulting `fpga_handle` is mapped to its originating plugin, and the handle is returned to the caller.

 ### Plugin Loader ###

 The plugin loader is responsible for opening each plugin and constructing a plugin adapter table based on the contained API entry points.
-The loader calls opae_plugin_configure(), passing the relevant configuration file contents.
+The loader calls opae_plugin_configure(), passing the adapter table and the relevant configuration file contents.
 Once the plugin is configured, the plugin loader calls back into the plugin's opae_plugin_initialize() entry point.
 If initialization is successful, the plugin loader begins resolving API entry points.
 Each API entry point from the plugin is placed into the plugin's adapter table.
 The adapter table for the plugin is then returned to the Plugin Manager, where it is associated with the plugin in the manager's internal data structures.